Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: Desiderata

 \textit{Actionability} aligns with the principles of causality in XAI, ensuring that explanations support reliable interventions~\citep{Shi2024HypothesisTTA, Ridley2024HumancenteredEAA}.
 Comparative explanations must be grounded in \emph{causal verifiability} (\textbf{D6}), yielding falsifiable hypotheses that can be tested through interventions that selectively modulate the behavior. \emph{Operability} is also crucial (\textbf{D7}), where the comparative explanation identifies a refined set of levers for concrete responses, such as targeted data curation or the implementation of specific guardrails, with minimal collateral degradation.

-\textit{Monitoring} aligns with the transparency and accountability principles of XAI, providing the necessary oversight for model evolution~\citep{Rodrguez2023ConnectingTDA}.
+\textit{Monitoring} aligns with the transparency and accountability principles of XAI, providing the necessary oversight for model evolution~\citep{Rodrguez2023ConnectingTDA}; specifically, it leads to an intelligible connection between the behavioral shift $\Delta B$ and the comparative explanation $e_\Delta$.
 This process often begins with \emph{onset localization} (\textbf{D8}), using intermediate checkpoints to pinpoint exactly when the explanatory factors of a behavioral shift first emerge.
 To ensure these findings are auditable, a comparative explainer requires \emph{traceability} (\textbf{D9}), explicitly linking all explanatory claims to their underlying artifacts (such as specific datasets, prompt sets, and intervention settings).
 Finally, comparative explanations must be grounded in \emph{clarity} and calibrated claims (\textbf{D10}), ensuring the explanation is intelligible to its audience while clearly distinguishing between correlational findings and intervention-based evidence.
-By making assumptions and failure modes explicit, this group ensures that the scope of the explanation remains well-defined and trustworthy.
+This group ensures that the scope of the explanation remains well-defined and trustworthy.

-\textbf{Connecting comparative explainers to desiderata. } The proposed desiderata are intentionally explainer-agnostic: they specify what comparative explainers and explanations should support across checkpoints, rather than prescribing a single tool or pipeline.
-As a consequence, a wide range of methodological choices is compatible with these desiderata, and different comparative explainers may be explored depending on the analysis goals and setting.
-We identify six prominent families of comparative explainers, i.e. feature attribution, probing, representation similarity, concept discovery, mechanistic interventions and data attribution, which serve as examples to illustrate how different approaches can be suited to addressing particular desiderata.
-Details on the families of comparative explainers, including their strengths and limitations, are provided in \Cref{tab:method-zoo} of Appendix~\ref{app:proto}.